Clíodhna Kelleher

 • European and retained EU law

-Clíodhna regularly advises on questions of interpretation of European law and of retained EU law across the breadth of her practice, particularly in relation to the interpretation of the UK-EU Withdrawal Agreement and the EEA EFTA Separation Agreement.
+Clíodhna regularly advises on questions of interpretation of European law and of retained EU law across the breadth of her practice.

 Cases